dayzerosec/feedgen/README.md

 This isn't necessarily easy to use, but if you're familiar with CSS it shouldn't be too painful.

+If you're only interested in the feeds that this already outputs, I generate all these feeds and currently output them to https://little-canada.org/feeds/output/

 ### General Usage

 `./feedgen -f [feed generator type] -t [output type] -o [output file] -w [working directory] [-c config file]`